AristidesAI/FaceDepth/README.md

 ![validation error falling from 0.0276 to 0.0091](figures/training_curve.png)

 Error drops steeply early, then grinds down for another 14,000 steps as the model refines fine structure.
-A machine crash partway through cost nothing: the run resumed from its last checkpoint and continued below the pre-crash best.
-Everything ran on one Apple-silicon laptop.
-No cluster, no cloud GPU.
+A instance crash partway (my fault) through cost nothing: the run resumed from its last checkpoint and continued below the pre-crash best.

 ## An evaluation result worth reading